Stability of Majorana zero modes with quantum optical lattices

-With the above context in mind, I explore the fate of MZM in a fermionic system inside a high-Q cavity where the cavity back action induces effectively long range pairing.
+With the above context in mind, I explore the fate of MZM in a fermionic system inside a high-Q cavity where the cavity back action induces effectively long range pairing while the effect of short range interactions is also considered.
 Thus, the light pumped into the system in combination with the cavity induced dynamics and the lattice can be used to induce emergent MZM triggered by the light-matter coupling.
 However, the long range character of the interaction could suppress the emergence of the modes.
 I explore the possibility to modify the suppression effect in the MZM in the cavity system.
 In the past, other finite range interacting models have been studied in connection with the emergence of MZM~\cite{Pupillo, Pupillo2,Lew} portraying a complicated landscape.
 I find that indeed MZM can arise and with the interplay of short range interactions these can be stabilized and their amplitude maximized.

+{\it The model of ultracold fermions in a high-Q cavity}.
 I consider the effective light-matter model of a one dimensional elongated chain of ultracold spin polarized fermions inside a single mode high-Q cavity.
 Following the methods in~\cite{P,P1}, the low energy light-matter Hamiltonian is